Who We Are

 We are Volunteers: Our chapter was founded in 2021, and is an all-volunteer, native plants-roots, member-led group.
 This means that we encourage and support you, our members, to forward our mission in new and creative ways.
 We welcome you to plant the seeds of a new ideas as we grow our chapter and native plant awareness in the area we serve.

-Liz Glowark – President
+Liz Glowark (Treasurer)

 Chris Kosin – Secretary

-Annie Fox – Treasurer
+Liz Glowark – Treasurer

-Tamara O’Brien – Symposium Chair, Co-Founder
+Tamara O’Brien – Symposium Chair

 Rhea Homa – Plant Sale Chair